hellenike/textbook/docs/topics/aorist/index.md

 ### Forming the aorist indicative

 The aorist tense forms the active and middle voices from the *third* principal part; it forms the passive voice from the *sixth* principal part.
-So You will need to pay attention the the principal parts for any particular verb to see what forms are possible.
+So you will need to pay attention the the principal parts for any particular verb to see what forms are possible.
 For example, if the third prinicipal part appears in the middle, then no active forms are used.
 If a verb does not have a sixth prinicipal part, then no passive forms are used.

+As you look at the third prinicpal part, there are two different patterns of endings.
+These are referred to as "first" and "second" aorists.
+The different endings do not have different meanings unless both exist for the same verb.
+That is, both sets of endings represent the single action in the past.
+Compare the two systems of past-tense formation in English: adding "-ed" to the verb stem (regular or "weak" verbs) or a change in the verb stem (irregular or "strong" verbs): I walked (weak) vs. I went (strong).
+I consumed (weak) vs. I ate (strong).

+You can recognize a verb that has a first aorist by a third principal ending in -α.
+Verbs that have a second aorist have a third principal part that ends in -ον.

-#### Active and middle
+#### Active and middle of first aorist verbs

 - (1) principal parts give an example form in the first singular indicative active of a representative tense: start by dropping the first singular ending and the accent from the third principal part: